Many have said, “Life is a marathon, not a sprint.”

 If you want to get a promotion at your job, you do well every day.

 The challenge happens when you have not defined the marathon you are running.
 A lack of a specific goal can only lead to daily activity that may or may not get you to your destination.
-If that is happening to you, you may feel worn out, frustrated, and wondering when things will turn around.
+If that happens to you, you may feel worn out, frustrated, and wondering when things will turn around.

 Certain stamina is required to reach any goal.
 And society today celebrates your ability to put in the hard work no matter what.